ahwagner1/ahwagner1.github.io/_posts/2025-12-17-quartz-type-system.md

 ```

 Lets read it out loud now: "integer add with arguments integer x and integer y"

-Once again, we have the type before what matters more.
+Once again, we have the type before what matters most.
 Lets rework to like we've been doing:

 ```
 add(x i32, y i32) i32;
 ```

-This reads as "add with arguments x of type i32, and y of type 32 returns an i32"
+This reads as "add with arguments x of type i32, and y of type i32 returns an i32"

 Notice how we never say function though.
 So how do we differentiate functions from variables?
-I've sort of been holding this topic until we reached functions so I think it's worth visiting here.
+I've sort of been holding this topic until we reached functions so here goes.

-What I think is th easiest way is to add a keyword that specifies functions.
+What I think is the easiest way is to add a keyword that specifies functions.
 In the spirit of being lazy, I probably won't
 add a keyword to specify a variable.
 It should be obvious enough with one keyword what is a variable and what is a function.

 Now what keyword to use?
 Well I'm ~~lazy~~ efficient and like typing as little as possible.
 So how about we add in the keyword `fn`.

 So now our function signatures look something like:

 ```